More About Dr. Monnica Williams

 Dr. Williams completed her undergraduate studies at MIT (biotechnology) and UCLA (psychology).
 She received her Master's and Doctoral Degrees in clinical psychology from the University of Virginia, where she conducted research in the areas of mental illness, tests and measurement, and ethnic differences.
 She completed her clinical internship at McGill University Health Centre, Montreal General Hospital Site, where she completed rotations in mood disorders, sexual disorders, and emergency psychiatric medicine.
 Prior to her move to Louisville, Dr. Williams was an Assistant Professor at the University of Pennsylvania School of Medicine in the Department of Psychiatry for four years, where she worked with Dr. Edna Foa, an international authority on OCD and PTSD.

 Dr. Williams has served on the board of directors of several organizations, including the National Alliance on Mental Illness (NAMI) - Main Line chapter, the OC Foundation of California, and the Delaware Valley Association of Black Psychologists.
-She is currently a member of the International OCD Foundation (Grant Awardee), Association of Behavioral and Cognitive Therapies (Special Interest Group Leader), and the Anxiety and Depression Association of America.
+She is currently a member of the International OCD Foundation (Scientific Advisory Board), Association of Behavioral and Cognitive Therapies (Special Interest Group Leader), and the Anxiety and Depression Association of America.

 Dr. Williams has provided numerous media appearances.
 On television she has appeared on 20/20, a PBS documentary about OCD, and talk shows including Montel Williams.
 She has appeared on several radio shows, including NPR, and had been featured in numerous newspaper and magazine articles, including Parade Magazine and Women's Health.
 She has written for the New York Times and maintains a blog on Psychology Today called Culturally Speaking.